rawify/GPS.js/README.md

 Find the serial device
 ===

 On Linux serial devices typically have names like `/dev/ttyS1`, on OSX `/dev/tty.usbmodem1411` after installing a USB to serial driver and on Windows, you're probably fine by using the highest COM device you can find in the device manager.
-Please note that if you have multople USB ports on your computer and use them randomly, you have to lookup the path/device again.
+Please note that if you have multiple USB ports on your computer and use them randomly, you have to lookup the path/device again.

 Register device on a BeagleBone
 ---